UmmeNafisa/Holiday-Planner/README.md

 ### Why you Choose Holiday Planner

-- We give you best service with cheap rate
+- We give you best packages with cheap rate
 - 5 Star Accommodation
 - Air services
 - All transportation in destination location